 Apex Basis Slip-on House Shoes For Diabetes & Neuropathy

-Apex slip-on diabetic house shoes are quite unique!
-These sock-like no-feel slippers combine the support of a shoe and the comfort of a thick sock.
+Apex slip-on diabetic house shoes are unique!
+These sock-like no-feel slippers combine a shoe’s support and a thick sock’s comfort.
 They’ve been specially designed for people suffering from foot pain.
 They’re the ideal diabetic slippers for those who suffer from neuropathy symptoms such as extreme sensitivity to touch, numbness, or stabbing pain.

-The breathable fabric is stretchable like in a sock and there are absolutely no pressure points on your foot.
-The oversized pull-tabs make it super easy to put on and off.
+The breathable fabric is stretchable like in a sock, and there are no pressure points on your foot.
+The oversized pull tabs make it super easy to put on and off.
 There’s no bulky seam inside that could cause friction.

-These slip-on house shoes feature real insoles that provide great cushioning and effective arch support.
+These slip-on house shoes feature genuine insoles that provide great cushioning and adequate arch support.
 Both the footbeds and the depth inserts are removable.
-The outsole is thick and slip-resistant so you can safely wear these slippers even on slippery floors.
+The outsole is thick and slip-resistant, so you can safely wear these slippers on slippery floors.
 There’s also a rearfoot reinforcement for enhanced stability.

-Apex basis diabetic house shoes are unisex and available in all women’s and men’s sizes as well as extended widths.
+Apex basis diabetic house shoes are unisex and available in all women’s and men’s sizes and extended widths.

 Orthofeet Celina Mary Jane Leather Shoes

 Stylish dress shoes for women with diabetes are rare gems.
-Because of the uneven weight distribution and the pressure they put on the foot, heel shoes are not recommended for diabetics.
+Because of the uneven weight distribution and the pressure they put on the foot, heel shoes are not recommended for people with diabetes.
 It’s better to choose flat dress shoes.
-Or, if you absolutely want to wear heels, you must choose real orthopedic heel shoes.
+Or, if you want to wear heels, you must select authentic orthopedic heel shoes.

-The Celina Mary Jane Flats from Orthofeet make a great compromise between style and diabetes.
-The heels are cushioned, the toe box is wide enough you don’t stub your toes, and the interior lining is seamless and protective.
+The Celina Mary Jane Flats from Orthofeet significantly compromises style and diabetes.
+The heels are cushioned, the toe box is wide enough that you don’t stub your toes, and the interior lining is seamless and protective.

-This pain-free dress shoe style comes with removable premium orthotic insoles ($40 value included) that bring real anatomical arch support and great cushioning.
-The upper straps reinforce instep support, while the ergonomic sole helps reduce fatigue and pressure on the foot, and alleviates long-term foot, back, and knee pain.
+This pain-free dress shoe style comes with removable premium orthotic insoles ($40 value included) that bring real anatomical arch support and excellent cushioning.
+The upper straps reinforce instep support, while the ergonomic sole helps reduce fatigue and pressure on the foot and alleviates long-term foot, back, and knee pain.

 They’re available in different widths to be sure you find the perfect non-binding fit.
-Besides, Orthofeet offers a 60-days wear test and a 100% money-back guarantee on all products.
+Besides, Orthofeet offers a 60-day wear test and a 100% money-back guarantee on all products.

 Choose from 6 diabetic dress shoe styles and 7 Mary Jane’s for women on Orthofeet’s catalog: